 I solder the wires on the lighting strip.
 I stick the strip to spacers with thick double-sided adhesive.

 Note the spacer for the strip provided with its adhesive with its protective paper.
-The steps are painted light wood color.
+The steps are painted light wood colour.

 With an ohmmeter, I check the electrical continuity between the two bogies, for the same rail line, and the insulation between the two lines of rails.

 I power a track coupon, I put the car on it and I check the lighting of the strip.
 If a bistable reed is used, it may need to be switched on by means of the control magnet.

 I completely snap the body onto the chassis.
 Watch out for cables that can get caught in between.
 I put the buffers back in place if necessary.
 I glue the accessories that would have escaped during the operations.